 Rarely, a lesion demonstrates a dark brown to an almost black color when a hemorrhagic plug occupies the vascular lumen, often raising concern about the possibility of a malignant melanoma.

 Little is known about the factors that contribute to the formation of cherry hemangiomas.
-Several reports have described the appearance of many small red papules histologically resembling cherry hemangiomas in patients with malignancies, although most lesions occur in healthy patients.
+Several reports have described the appearance of many small red papules histologically resembling cherry hemangiomas in patients with malignancies, in association with segmental dyschromatosis and blue nevi, and following treatment with topical nitrogen mustard therapy.[4, 5] However, the vast majority of cherry angiomas occur in healthy patients.

 The diagnosis of cherry hemangioma is usually made clinically; however, biopsy allows histopathologic confirmation in doubtful situations.